szpsunkk/UCB-SpecStop/README.md

 # UCB-SpecStop

-**Paper**: "Optimal Stopping Theory for Speculative Decoding Under Communication Constraints"
+**Paper**: "How Long to Speculate?
+Optimal Stopping for LLM Inference Under Communication Constraints"

 This repository contains simulation and real-hardware experiments for UCB-SpecStop, an online-learning algorithm that adaptively selects the speculative draft length `k` under uncertain edge-cloud communication delay.